filipmig/filipmig/README.md

-- 👋 Hi, I’m @filipmig
+- 👋 Hi, I’m Filip (@filipmig)
 - 👀 I’m interested in sports and create web pages.
 - 🌱 I’m currently learning js and react.
+- I love create web pages, this is my hobby.
+- I studied in Politechnika Świętokrzyska (field of study - Informatic, I'm engineer)
+- I would like to find job, where I can create web pages and learn new options about it.